 Everything You Need to Know About Ordering a Wedding Cake

-by Jennifer Mathis December 3
+by Alli Vaughan December 3

 When it comes to your wedding, choosing the perfect wedding cake for your special day is a hefty task in itself.
 The options are truly endless.
 From buttercream to ganache, sugar flowers and piping, it can feel a bit overwhelming!
 Rest assured, we have you covered.
 Before committing to the wedding cake of your dreams, we want to make sure you cover all your bases.
 We have gathered together everything that a bride should know when it comes to cake.
 Read on!